RASHFORD NETS BRACE AGAIN AS BARCELONA DOMINATE OLYMPIACOS IN UCL CLASH

 At the Estadi Olimpic Lluis Companys on Tuesday night, the Catalan team showed no mercy to their away team, Olympiacos, as they won handily 6-1.

-The Manchester-born attacker, who scored twice to start his team's Champions League campaign beginning on a high note in their opening encounter against Newcastle last month, was at the centre of yet another spectacular evening in Europe.
+The Manchester-born attacker, who scored twice to start his team's Champions League campaign on a high note in their opening encounter against Newcastle last month, was at the centre of yet another spectacular evening in Europe.

 Hansi Flick's team was back to winning ways at home despite being pinned back by Paris Saint-Germain on their second matchday.
 Rashford's goals in the 74th and 79th minutes sealed the deal with Barcelona already leading 4-1.